Listen above or on Apple Podcasts.

 And they're the princiPALS.

-I'm Conor Bentley.
-And on today's episode of princiPALS, we'll be talking about the often complex topics of behavior and discipline.
+I'm Conor Bentley, and on today's episode of princiPALS, we'll be revisiting the topic of talking with kids about race.

 On The PrinciPALS Podcast, we tackle big questions and share big ideas about how to raise excellent humans.